-Other molecular factors also influence responsiveness to the addition of an EGFR inhibitor: the presence of a BRAF mutation and low expression of key EGFR ligands, epiregulin (EREG) or amphiregulin, both predict a lack of benefit (7,8).
+Other molecular factors also influence responsiveness to the addition of an EGFR inhibitor: the presence of a BRAF mutation and low expression of key EGFR ligands, epiregulin (EREG) or amphiregulin (AREG), both predict a lack of benefit [7, 8].
 The primary tumor's site of origin is also important.
-Tumors arising from the right, midgut derived, colon, falling in the arterial supply of the superior mesenteric artery are more frequently methylated (with resulting low expression of EGFR ligands) (9-11), more often have mismatch repair deficiency, and carry a RAF mutation (12-14).
-Left-sided cancers more often exhibit those features of responsiveness to EGFR treatment, namely high ligand expression and RAS and RAF WT.
-Initial reports also indicated that PIK3CA mutations may be associated with diminished responsiveness, but these conclusions were from small studies (2-11 patients with PIK3CA mutations) (15,16).
-Larger studies did not show a statistically significant difference (17,18), except for one study showing that PIK3CA exon 20 mutation confers a poorer outcome (19).
+Tumors arising from the right, midgut derived, colon, falling in the arterial supply of the superior mesenteric artery, are more frequently methylated (with resulting low expression of EGFR ligands) [9-11], more often have mismatch repair deficiency, and carry a RAF mutation [12-14].
+Left-sided cancers more often exhibit those features of responsiveness to EGFR treatment, namely high ligand expression and RAS and RAF wildtype.
+Initial reports also indicated that PIK3CA mutations may be associated with diminished responsiveness but these conclusions were from small studies (2-11 patients with PIK3CA mutations) [15, 16].
+Larger studies did not show a statistically significant difference [17, 18], with the exception of one study showing that PIK3CA exon 20 mutation confers a poorer outcome [19].
 Despite all this, reliable methods for the identification of patients who may benefit from EGFR antibody therapy remain elusive.

-In this article, we describe a novel approach to this problem.
-It is known that HER (ErbB)-mediated signaling is initiated following dimerization between the same (homodimerization) or different HER family members (EGFR, ErbB/HER1-4) (20).
-Dimers containing HER3, especially the HER2-HER3 heterodimer, have been shown to provide the most potent proliferative signal to cancer cells (21).
-Recently, we showed in preclinical experiments the HER2-HER3 can be modulated on cetuximab treatment of colorectal cancer cells (22).
-The same heterodimer has been demonstrated using archived primary breast cancer samples and contains statistically significant prognostic information, which is independent of that of HER2 receptor expression status (23).
-It is usually difficult to determine whether the receptors are forming dimers, but the technique of Förster resonance energy transfer (FRET) reports on the immediate proximity, only achieved during dimerization.
-The combination of FRET with timedomain fluorescence lifetime imaging microscopy (FLIM) allows the minute fluorescence signals to be detected (24).
-Hence, FRET-FLIM represents the most exquisitely sensitive method for determining what proportion of a receptor is dimerized.
+In this paper we describe a novel approach to this problem.
+It is known that HER (ErbB) mediated signaling is initiated following dimerization between the same (homodimerization) or different HER family members (EGFR, ErbB/HER1-4) [20].
+Dimers containing HER3, especially the HER2-HER3 heterodimer, have been shown to provide the most potent proliferative signal to cancer cells [21].
+Recently, we showed in preclinical experiments the HER2-HER3 can be modulated upon cetuximab treatment of colorectal cancer cells [22].
+The same heterodimer has been demonstrated using archived primary breast cancer samples and contains statistically significant prognostic information which is independent of that of HER2 receptor expression status [23].
+It is usually difficult to determine whether the receptors are forming dimers but the technique of Förster Resonance Energy Transfer (FRET) reports on the immediate proximity, only achieved during dimerization.
+The combination of FRET with time-domain Fluorescence Lifetime Imaging Microscopy (FLIM) allows the minute fluorescence signals to be detected [24].
+Hence FRET-FLIM represents the most exquisitely sensitive method for determining what proportion of a receptor is dimerized.

-Here we report the use of FLIM histology, a technique using FRET-FLIM as a measure of the proportion of receptors in the HER2-HER3 dimer state, a concentration-independent parameter, based on a well-established gold standard technique to probe endogenous protein-protein interactions in cells (23,25- 30).
-In 550 patients from the MRC COIN trial (31), combining the use of HER dimer measurement and recently reported Bayesian statistical methods (32-34), we aimed to identify subclasses of patients with different prognostic outcomes.
+Here we report the use of "FLIM Histology", a technique using FRET-FLIM as a measure of the proportion of receptors in the HER2-HER3 dimer state, a concentration independent parameter, based on a well-established gold standard technique to probe endogenous protein-protein interactions in cells [23, 25-30].
+In 550 patients from the MRC COIN trial [31], combining the use of HER dimer measurement and recently reported Bayesian statistical methods [32-34], we aimed to identify subclasses of patients with different prognostic outcomes.